 I specialize in PR for entrepreneurs and PR for doctors.
 I have 12 plus years’ experience in each of those areas.
 So, if someone comes to me and says, I want you to do PR for my insurance company, I am not an expert in that area and I may not be the best fit because I don’t have those trade publication media relationships.
 And I think the onus is on public relations professionals to say that and not just take on any new business opportunity because someone approaches them, but instead to take on the things that they know they can do well and get great media results in.

 As far as the story of our pitches or working with you, it’s funny because it’s really just organic.
 I didn’t set out to do anything.
 I like to connect the experts I have with reporters or producers who are working on a story and have a current need with a story or segment they are already doing.
 It’s the difference between proactive versus reactive PR.
 At the time, you were working on something, and I thought, I have an expert that I can plug into this where they would be a good person for that story.
-And then after I said that, I thought, wait a second, this is an interesting angle and he could make for a good guest on his show.
+And then after I said that, I thought, this is an interesting angle and he could make for a good guest on his show.
 Literally, that’s how that happened.
 It wasn’t that I set out to write a pitch and figure out how I could maneuver my way in to get someone on your show or in your story.
 There is a difference.
 One is a contrived PR strategy to meet a quota every month, the other is adding value to a reporter’s story.

 When you’re focused on how can I help this person that is critical for PR success.
 Give the media the expert they need or the source they need or the quote that they want versus thinking about: how can I achieve my client’s agenda, regardless of the agenda of that reporter?
 And I think people can tell the difference.